rahul-konduru/rahul-konduru-blog/content/posts/custom-kafka-health-indicator.md

 When deploying a Spring Boot service that depends on Kafka, avoid relying solely on broker connectivity checks; instead, implement a robust custom health indicator.

+---

+You can find the full working sample on [`GitHub`](https://github.com/rahul-konduru/blog-samples/tree/master/kafka-health-indicator).

 **Let’s get coding! 🚀**